QuantGov/documentation/docs/tutorial/first_estimator.markdown

 )
 ```

 Save that file, and the corpus is ready to use in training.
-NB: In this context
+Note: In this context
 we're using this corpus to train a model, but it's a fully-fledged QuantGov
 corpus, and can be analyzed in its own right or integrated into other QuantGov
 projects.